Multilevel Geometric Optimization for Regularised Constrained Linear Inverse Problems

 Let $x=R y$, $v\in T_{y}\mc{B}_{n}$ and $u\in T_{x}\mc{B}_{m}$.
 We define

 The rationale behind this definition is the equation

-that mimics in terms of $TR$ and the differential $dP$ the common Galerkin condition $R = P^{\T}$ in the case of Euclidean scenarios and linear mappings $R, P$, while taking into account the coarse- and find-grid metrics.
+that mimics in terms of $TR$ and the differential $dP$ the common Galerkin condition $R = P^{\T}$ in the case of Euclidean scenarios and linear mappings $R, P$, while taking into account the coarse and find-grid metrics.
 Expanding this equation using \eqref{eq:metric-notation} gives

 which implies \eqref{eq:def-TRy}.
-Inspecting the componentwise specification \eqref{eq:def-TRyij} of $TR_{y}$, we observe the aforementioned relation $TR_{y}=dP_{x}^{\T}$ in the case of coinciding coarse- and fine-grid points indexed by $i$ and $j$, whereas the second line of \eqref{eq:def-TRyij} shows that vector transport from the fine grid to the coarse grid is involved -- cf.~Remark \ref{rem:vector-transport} and \eqref{eq:def-Piuv} -- if $j\not\in I_{m}^{c}\subset I_{n}$ differs from $i\in I_{m}$.
+Inspecting the componentwise specification \eqref{eq:def-TRyij} of $TR_{y}$, we observe the aforementioned relation $TR_{y}=dP_{x}^{\T}$ in the case of coinciding coarse and fine grid points indexed by $i$ and $j$, whereas the second line of \eqref{eq:def-TRyij} shows that vector transport from the fine grid to the coarse grid is involved -- cf.~Remark \ref{rem:vector-transport} and \eqref{eq:def-Piuv} -- if $j\not\in I_{m}^{c}\subset I_{n}$ differs from $i\in I_{m}$.

 As a result, pushing tangent vectors to the coarse grid using the nonlinear mapping $TR$ better conforms to the nonlinear prolongation map \eqref{eq:def-P}, than merely using $dR = R$ based on the restriction map \eqref{eq:def-restriction}, which is a reasonable choice for transferring vectors of $\mc{B}_{n}$ (rather than tangent vectors of $T\mc{B}_{n}$).